-cars that race on outdoor tarmac tracks.
-These include touring cars and FG 4WD Mini's allow a Formula One and Truck class at some clubs.
-The cars are powered by 2 stroke 23cc up to 29cc depending on the class raced.
+1/5th scale replicas of saloon cars that race on outdoor tarmac tracks.

+These include touring cars and FG 4WD Mini's and there are rules in place to allow a Formula One and Truck class at some clubs.
+The cars are powered by 2 stroke petrol engines and range from 23cc up to 29cc depending on the class raced.

-disc brakes all-round, oil filled adjustable shock absorbers and fully adjustable suspension speed, starting with a centrifugal clutch through to a limited slip differential to maximise tyres.
+Other features include hydraulic disc brakes all-round, oil filled adjustable shock absorbers and fully adjustable suspension geometry.

+All the cars are single speed, starting with a centrifugal clutch through to a limited slip differential to maximise grip from the moulded rubber tyres.
 The tyres come in various grades to suit all tracks & driving styles.
-The cars can be to run kit or a rolling chassis which you can build to your own spec.